protestContest/Cassette/README.md

 ## [Modules & Import](#modules-import)

 The `import` keyword allows inclusion of another module.
 When used without `as` (e.g. `import "foo.csst"`), any definitions in the top-level of the other module become defined in the current environment.
-With the `as` keyword, the imported definitions are keys in a dictionary bound to the identifier.
+With the `as` keyword, the imported definitions are keys in a map bound to the identifier.

 ```
 import "helpers.csst"       ; all defs in "helpers.csst" are now in scope
-import "math.csst" as Math  ; defs in "math.csst" are keys in the dict `Math`
+import "math.csst" as Math  ; defs in "math.csst" are keys in the map `Math`
 ```

 ## [Input & Output](#input-output)